Fatal Indiana fire: `We tried our best to get the kids out'

 “I was running through the house screaming, ‘Fire!
 Fire!
 Fire!’ trying to get everybody’s attention and wake them up,” he said.
 “I came out the back door, and I was still screaming ‘Fire!‘”

-After he escaped, Garrison said he pounded on the window of the room where his sister, Kistler, and Barnett were sleeping, then went to the front where three of her four kids were in a bedroom.
+After he escaped, Garrison said he pounded on the window of the room where Kistler and Barnett were sleeping, then went to the front where three of the four kids were in a bedroom.

 Garrison said he heard Barnett break a window and learned Barnett forced Kistler out and followed.
 Mann escaped the back bedroom by pushing an air conditioner out.

-Note: This story was first published on April 22.
-It was updated on April 26, 2022, to correct that the mother of the children killed in the fire is Jessica Mann.